gbprod/cutlass.nvim/README.md

 If you have [svermeulen/vim-yoink](https://github.com/svermeulen/vim-yoink) installed, it will work seemlessly as original [svermeulen/vim-cutlass](https://github.com/svermeulen/vim-cutlass).
 Just follow the [integration instructions](https://github.com/svermeulen/vim-yoink#integration-with-vim-cutlass).

+## FAQ

+**What if I don't want cutlass to remap the `s` key ?**

+When you're using plugins like [ggandor/lightspeed.nvim](https://github.com/ggandor/lightspeed.nvim), you should not want cutlass to remap the `s` key.
+Cutlass only map keys if no mapping has been set before.
+So, just check that you are calling the `setup` function after the lightspeed's `setup` function.

+(This advice could apply to other plugins ;) )

 ## Credits

 This plugin is a lua version of [svermeulen/vim-cutlass](https://github.com/svermeulen/vim-cutlass) (based off of [vim-easyclip](https://github.com/svermeulen/vim-easyclip) and also [Drew Neil's ideas](https://github.com/nelstrom/vim-cutlass))